Moosyu/moosyu.github.io/src/pages/guides/lexiqqq_eleventy.md

     {{ prismCss | cssmin | safe }}
 </style>

+### note: this still works but i got banned from lexiqqq (for something else) so i wont be able to troubleshoot if you need help

 we asked a security guy and he said this script is "alright", using sftp would be better but i go for 50% on every test so its fine for me.

 # 1. folder setup: